-This two process have lots of features.
-It is important to know the advantages and disadvantages of two types.
-If we have idea about the difference between sectional warping and direct warping then it will be very easy to choose the easiest one for the application.
-For this reason I like to present the comparison between sectional warping and high speed warping.
+These two processes have lots of features.
+It is important to know the advantages and disadvantages of the two types.
+If we have an idea about the difference between sectional warping and direct warping then it will be very easy to choose the easiest one for the application.
+For this reason, I like to present the comparison between sectional warping and high-speed warping.

 Difference Between Sectional Warping and High-Speed Warping: